janveverka/CMSSW_Daq_SingleMachineTest/README.md

         Filesystem           1K-blocks      Used Available Use% Mounted on /dev/vdb             165139820  96397804  60353408  62% /tmp

-    Here, 62% of the /tmp area is used.
-To run a test, you need a machine with a disk, which is less than 80% used.
-If Use > 80% for you, Logout and login to a different node.
+    Here, 62% of the `/tmp` area is used.  *To run a test, you need a machine with a disk, which is less than 80% used.
+If Use > 80% for you, logout from this node and login to a different one.*

     The rest of the instructions assumes that you work in Bash: